Invisalign Care of Trays in Case

 Refrain from biting your aligners into position, as too much force could damage the aligner.

-7. A part of adapting to wearing Invisalign is getting used to removing them from your mouth.
-While the vast majority of patients that have been wearing Invisalign for longer than 2 weeks find removing them very simple, for new Invisalign patients or patients with mixed dentition, it can take some getting used to.
+A part of adapting to wearing Invisalign is getting used to removing them from your mouth.
+While the vast majority of patients that have been wearing Invisalign for longer than 2 weeks find removing them very simple, for new Invisalign patients or kids, it can take some getting used to.

 The good news is that removing your Invisalign trays does become quick and easy.
 Try not to remove the aligners from all your teeth at once.
 Instead, try to start on the back teeth at one side and move your way around your mouth, easing them off one section at a time.